Luisa Stefani: 2022: Guadalajara doubles title, doubles top 50

-2023: Historic mixed-doubles title, back to top 10
+2023: Mixed-doubles title, top 10, first WTA grass title, Pan American champion

 Stefani announced she would play the 2023 Australian Open with Caty McNally, but withdrew without playing a game once McNally injured herself in the singles tournament.
 Before that, she got together with McNally's former partner Taylor Townsend at the WTA 500 in Adelaide, where she won the tournament, rising to No. 34 in the world.

 Also during the Australian Open, Stefani and Brazilian partner Rafael Matos were crowned champions, after defeating the Indian duo of Sania Mirza and Rohan Bopanna in straight sets.
 The two became the first all Brazilian pair to win a major, with Stefani herself becoming the second Brazilian woman to ever win any major title.

+After winning the mixed doubles title, Stefani said she was devastated when McNally withdrew shortly before their first-round match.
+She recalled crying after receiving the news, said she felt shaken by the setback, and explained that she eventually accepted there was nothing she could do about the situation.

 Along with Zhang Shuai, Stefani won the WTA 500 in Abu Dhabi, returning to the top 30 in doubles.
 Following two first-round exits, partnering with Anna Danilina, Stefani announced she would reunite with Dabrowski in the following two tournaments.
 The duo then reached the quarterfinals in Indian Wells, but fell in the first round of the Miami Open.
 Stefani and Dabrowski also reached the quarterfinals of the WTA 1000 Madrid Open, and the third round at Roland Garros.
 Afterwards they decided to part ways, with Stefani stating she was frustrated with the low results.